Georges Dumézil: Return to France

 Dumézil returned to France in 1933, where he through the assistance of Sylvain Lévi, a friend of Meillet, was able to gain a position at the École pratique des hautes études (EPHE).
 From 1935 to 1968, Dumézil was Director of Studies at the Department of Comparative Religion at EPHE.
 In this capacity he was responsible for teaching and research on Indo-European religions.
 Students of Dumézil during this time include Roger Caillois.
 At EPHE, through the recommendation of Lévi, Dumézil also attended lectures by sinologist Marcel Granet, whose methodology for the study of religions was to have a strong influence on Dumézil.
 Seeking to acquire knowledge of non-Indo-European cultures, Dumézil became proficient in Chinese and gained a deep understanding of Chinese mythology.

 In his research on the social structure of ancient Indo-Iranians, Dumézil was greatly aided by Benveniste, who had earlier been critical of Dumézil's theories.
-During his early years at EPHE, Dumézil modified many his theories.
+During his early years at EPHE, Dumézil modified many of his theories.
 Most importantly, he increasingly shifted his focus from linguistic evidence to evidence from ancient social structures.
-Iranologists who influenced Dumézil in this approach include Arthur Christensen, James Darmesteter, Hermann Güntert and Herman Lommel.
+Iranologists who influenced Dumézil in this approach included Arthur Christensen, James Darmesteter, Hermann Güntert and Herman Lommel.
 Notable works of Dumézil from this period include Ouranos-Varuna (1934) and Flamen-Brahman (1935).
 Ouranos-Varuna examined similarities in Greek and Vedic mythology, while Flamen-Brahman examined the existence of a distinct priestly class among the Proto-Indo-Europeans.

 In the early 1930s, under the pseudonym "Georges Marcenay", he wrote some articles for the right-wing newspapers Candide and Le Jour, where he advocated an alliance between France and Italy against Nazi Germany.
 Dumézil's opposition to Nazism figures prominently in several of his later works on Germanic religion.
-At this time Dumézil joined the Grande Loge de France, a pro-Jewish masonic lodge, for which he would later be persecuted by the Nazis.
+At this time, Dumézil joined the Grande Loge de France, a pro-Jewish Masonic lodge, for which he would later be persecuted by the Nazis.